damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 Ceph recommends about 1GB per TB of data which comes out to 24 per node.
 So theoretically we can fit everything in 45GB so 64GB should be enough.

-But in practise we've seen 24TB OSD nodes use 79GB of memory.
+But in practice we've seen 24TB OSD nodes use 79GB of memory.
 And the rule of thumb is have about 2GB per virtual core for background jobs available (40GB).
 So in order not to be to low we'll spend the extra $30k to have 128GB of ECC memory per node instead of 64GB.